-TIEER and CMS are thankful to the Honorable Vice Chancellor & Administration and the Director, IQAC of the Vidyasagar University for entrusting processes of Green and Environmental auditing with us.
-We thank all the participants of the auditing team especially, Administrative Officers, HOD, faculty and non-teaching staff, students, Research Scholars also others stakeholders who took pain along with us to gather data through survey.
+TIEER and CMS are thankful to the Vice Chancellor & Administration and the Director, IQAC of the Vidyasagar University for entrusting processes of Green and Environmental auditing with us.
+We thank all the participants of the auditing team especially students, Research Scholars, Administrative Officers, HOD, faculty and non-teaching staff, who took pain along with us to gather data through survey.
 We also thank the office staff who helped us during the document verification.